oonqt/Emby.Notifications.Discord/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Error**
-Attach the most recent error log.
-This can be found by right clicking the tray application and clicking "Show Logs".
+Attach the most recent Emby Server log.
+These can be found by going to the "Logs" tab of your Emby dashboard.
-If you can't access that, you can visit the default log directories for each platform here:
+If you can't access that, you can manually fetch the log from the filesystem.
+The log path can be found in the bottom right corner of the dashboard in a card called "Paths"
-- Windows: `C:\Users\YOUR_USERNAME\AppData\Roaming\EmbyCord\logs`
-- Mac: `~/Library/Application Support/EmbyCord/logs`
-- Linux: `~/.config/EmbyCord/logs`

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows]
- - Version [e.g. 1.0.1]
+ - Version [e.g. 1.0.4.3]

 **Additional context**
 Add any other context about the problem here.